spacetelescope/webbpsf/docs/installation.rst

 ---------------------

-See `the environment.yml specification file <https://github.com/spacetelescope/webbpsf/blob/develop/requirements.txt>`_ for the required package dependencies.
+See `the requirements.txt specification file <https://github.com/spacetelescope/webbpsf/blob/develop/requirements.txt>`_ for the required package dependencies.

 **Required Python version**: WebbPSF 1.0 and above require Python 3.7 or higher.